Kirtland's warbler: Decline

 As global climate changed after the ice age through the last 10 millennia or so, jack pine, and consequently also Kirtland's warbler, shifted their habitat north.
 The cold-hardy jack pine now grows as far as north as the Northwest Territories.

-The Kirtland's warbler has historically always been rare, with the species first recorded quite late for a bird from the eastern USA between the 1840s to 1851, only four or five birds seen in the first two decades after, and the breeding grounds and first nest not recorded in 1903 in Michigan.
+The Kirtland's warbler has historically always been rare, with the species first recorded quite late for a bird from the eastern US: between the 1840s to 1851.
+Only four or five birds were seen in the first two decades after, with the breeding grounds and first nest not recorded until 1903 in Michigan.

 It is still unclear to scientists how a species with such narrow habitat requirements was able to survive to modern times.
 One theory is that during the ice ages, which lasted much longer than interglacials, Kirtland's warbler had a more stable distribution and habitat; i.e. the species exists as a glacial relict during geologically brief periods of warming global temperatures.
 It is quite possible that colonization by Europeans actually temporarily boosted populations of the bird.
 Most of the Lower Peninsula of Michigan was once covered in vast tracts of old growth white pine (Pinus strobus), the final stage of succession in the woodlands of that region, but these were all harvested by the early 19th century for construction in the growing cities and towns around the Great Lakes and along the East Coast.
 This created the conditions for the extensive woodlots of jack pine, a pioneer species, found today.

-In 1871, fed by dry conditions, high winds and piles of logging slash, a massive forest fire swept through lower Michigan, with another largefire in The Thumb of the Lower Peninsula, and a further huge forest fire on the Wisconsin-Michigan border and yet another around Windsor, Ontario.
+In 1871, fed by dry conditions, high winds and piles of logging slash, a massive forest fire swept through lower Michigan, with another large fire in The Thumb of the Lower Peninsula, and a further huge forest fire on the Wisconsin-Michigan border and yet another around Windsor, Ontario.
 In 1881 another massive conflagration burned down the forests in The Thumb, which eliminated the last of the original white pine woodlands of Michigan.
 This period coincides with the era where most Kirtland's warbler specimens were collected, reflecting a possible peak in population size.
 However ornithologists were then unaware where it bred, and almost all these birds were taken in The Bahamas and Turks and Caicos or along the migration route.
 While no warblers were seen or killed in The Bahamas by the collector Henry Bryant in the 1850s and 1860s (despite his extensive searches), many dozens of warblers were recorded on almost all of the islands by the 1880s and 1890s.
 Charles Johnson Maynard collected 24 from New Providence during one two and a half month excursion in 1884.
 Maynard was a prolific collector, securing in this and subsequent years another ten on the same island almost a dozen on Eleuthera, and a further two on Cat Island, but many other collectors were able to obtain quite a number of specimens in The Bahamas during these decades.